ahmadfaa1z/Data-Science-Projects-Exercises/New-Cases-Prediction/README.md

 <center><img src="../New-Cases-Prediction/static/model-architecture.png" width=200></center>

 - This is the model architecture used for this project.
-- Loss and metrics used are mean squared error (MSE)
+- Loss and metrics used for this model are the mean squared error (MSE).
 ### Model Performance
 <center><img src="../New-Cases-Prediction/static/tensorboard-training-graph.png" width=200></center>